bloonsinthesky/academic-papers-and-presentations/README.md

 # Academic Papers and Presentations

+This repository contains a selection of peer-reviewed articles, conference papers, and presentations based on my academic research.
+In I use statistical techniques frequently utilized in the social sciences but less common in data science, such as *structural equation modeling*, *multilevel modeling*, *allometric modeling*, and *social network analysis*.

 ## Peer-Reviewed Publications and Conference Presentations

 + Aguinis, H., **Ji, Y. H.**, & Joo, H. (2018).
 Gender productivity gap among star performers in STEM and other scientific fields. *Journal of Applied Psychology*, *103*(12), 1283-1306. https://doi.org/10.1037/apl0000331